|2 tbsp tbsp||Dijon mustard Dijon mustard|

 - Preheat the oven to 200ºC/180ºC fan/gas mark 6.

-- Rub the mustard evenly all over the beef, then mix together the breadcrumbs, Parmesan and seasoning and brush over the top of the mustard.
-Nestle the beef into a large deep roasting tray with the shallots, carrots and herbs.
+- Rub the mustard for punch evenly all over the beef, then mix together the breadcrumbs, Parmesan for richness and seasoning and brush over the top of the mustard.
+Nestle the beef into a large deep roasting tray with the shallots, carrots and herbs – the thyme will add a delicious earthiness.

-- Combine the redcurrant jelly, port and stock in a measuring jug and mix until dissolved.
+- For sweetness, combine the redcurrant jelly, port and stock in a measuring jug and mix until dissolved.
 Carefully pour the sauce around the beef, taking care not to get the breadcrumb coating.

 - Roast the beef in the oven for 20 minutes, then turn the temperature down to 160ºC/140ºCfan/gas mark 3.
 Cook for a further 80 minutes (or 18 minutes per 450g) for rare, 95 minutes for medium (22 minutes per 450g) or 130 minutes for well-done (30 min per 450g).